How to Start Eco-Friendly Seedlings for Your Garden

 The Best Lights for Eco-Friendly Seed Starting

 I’ve started seeds in a sunny window, a greenhouse, and under lights.
 Hands down, a greenhouse is the best place to get those little plants growing.
-Hopefully, someday I’ll have a solar-heated greenhouse, but for now, I am starting my seedlings under fluorescent lights in the basement.
-It is the best setup for this house.
-But I know this isn’t the best option for reducing my carbon footprint since it uses electricity.
+Hopefully, someday I’ll have a solar-heated greenhouse, but for now, I am starting my seedlings under a combination of LED and fluorescent lights in the basement.
+It is the best setup for now but I know this isn’t the best option for reducing my carbon footprint since it uses electricity.
+Check out my inexpensive Seed Starting Station!

 If you have a greenhouse heated with renewable energy, that’s the best way to go.
 A sunny window can also work, but don’t start your seeds as early or they will be leggy and easily damaged by wind.
 Move them outside on nice days, but watch to be sure they don’t burn.